akshaysmit/Bugs-Game/README.txt

 Created in March, 2017.
 There are no known issues, all functionality mentioned in the documentation has been implemented.
+The objects in the game are found in the Actor.h and Actor.cpp file.
+All actors and Bugs! compilers are maintained in StudentWorld.h and StudentWorld.cpp .

 This requires XQuartz and freeGLUT on a Mac OS X, and OpenGL and freeGLUT on Linux.
 On a Mac OS X, it is simplest to use Xcode.